Michael Conway

 Patents & SPCs

-• Abbot v Dexcom (Trial A): appeared for Abbott alongside Daniel Alexander KC, James Abrahams KC and Jennifer Dixon in the first of several trials concerning the parties’ patents relating to continuous glucose monitors.
-Judgment not yet handed down.
+• Abbott Diabetes Care Inc v Dexcom Inc [2024] EWHC 36 (Pat) (Trial A)appeared for Abbott alongside Daniel Alexander KC, James Abrahams KC and Jennifer Dixon in a patent infringement and revocation action concerning four patents, two owned by Abbott and two by Dexcom, relating to continuous glucose monitors.

 • Phillips v Xiaomi: acted for Philips in a trial concerning the validity and infringement of Philips’ patent for a method of power control, declared essential to the UMTS standard.
 Appeared at trial without a leader (alongside James Boon acting as solicitor advocate), after lead counsel was unable to act due to illness.
-Case settled before judgment.
+The case settled following trial and before judgment.

 • Akebia Therapeutics Inc & ors v Fibrogen Inc & ors [2020] EWHC 866 (Pat) and [2021] EWCA Civ 1279: appeared at first instance and on appeal for Astellas (2nd defendant) alongside Justin Turner QC and Kathryn Pickard (Thomas Mitcheson QC, Joe Delaney and Thomas Lundt for Fibrogen) in a dispute concerning several Fibrogen patents relating to the use of hypoxia-inducible-factor inhibitors for treating anaemia.
 Akebia’s appeal to the Supreme Court is outstanding.
 The case has significance for the proper approach to plausibility and undue burden in the context of functionally limited claims.